Mohanpavankumar/Registration_Login_Website/README.md

 - **bcryptjs**: Password hashing for secure storage.
 - **jsonwebtoken (JWT)**: User authentication with tokens.

+## Contributions
+- Contributions are welcome, you can suggest any modifications fkr the better featues.
 ## Setup and Installation
 Follow these steps to run the project locally.